cgkineo/adapt-search/README.md

 **description** (string): Extension description, defaults to "Type in search words".

+**_drawerOrder** (number): Determines the order in which this extension appears as a drawer item.
+Acceptable values are numbers.

 **noResultsMessage**: Text displayed when no results are found, defaults to "Sorry, no results were found".

 **awaitingResultsMessage**: Message between having enough characters to search and having search results (More than 2 characters per word).
 Defaults to "Formulating results...".